neshkeev/cassandra-exercises/README.md

 # Abstract

-The goal of the exercise is to get familiar managing cassandra's nodes
+The goal of the exercise is to get familiar managing cassandra's node management

 # Plan